 closely monitored as honey bees – I have written more about this on my page:

 Few people who live in an industrialized country, can operate outside the system entirely.
 If they have to go to the hospital, they are using the system.
 If they need the dentist, they are using the system.
 Why?
-Because hospitals and dentists rely on a plethora of suppliers and an infrastructure, in order to exist - just as farming, including pollination services, must rely on its infrastructure.
+Because hospitals and dentists rely on a plethora of suppliers and an infrastructure, in order to exist.
+That includes the commercial world of pharmaceutical supplies, from anaesthetics and disinfectant, to bandages and scalpels.
+In the same way, farming must rely on its infrastructure - including pollination services.

-And so in summary, I would say this: I have put out my personal preference for the small scale beekeeper, but I don’t think it’s helpful to demonize any beekeepers at all, whatever their practices, and that includes those who operate commercially.
+And so in summary, I would say this: I have put out my personal preference for supporting the small scale beekeeper when possible, but I don’t think it’s helpful to demonize any beekeepers at all, whatever their practices, and that includes those who operate commercially.

 COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET